j0ju/turing-pi/README.md

 sh mkfw.sh <VERSION>
 ```

+VERSION is optional, currently it genereates a version number out the date and git informations.
+ * if you are on a clean repository, the auto version string will be DATE-GITREV-GITHASH, where GITREV is either tag or branch
+ * is the repository dirty on call of `mkfs.sh` the versioning scheme is DATE-GITREV-GITHASH+dirty~BUILDNUM, where GITREV is a branch

 ### Notes

  * Persisten Random MAC address is store in UBoot in this image.
 As long you only do